Fatush13/SimpleStore/README.md

 You can use Docker Compose profiles to control which services to start:

 - Database and PgAdmin: `docker-compose --profile database up`
-- Store Service, Database and PgAdmin (app): `docker-compose --profile app up`
+- Store Service, Database and PgAdmin: `docker-compose --profile app up`

 ## Database Migration